Linearly Solvable Stochastic Control Lyapunov Functions: Conclusion

 As is commonly seen when using SOS programming, the numerics of the SDP may be cumbersome in practice.
 There are a number of avenues for future work aimed at improving the practical performance.
 First, the monomials of the polynomial approximation can be chosen strategically in order to decrease computation time while achieving high accuracy.
 A promising future direction is the synthesis of the work presented here with that of \cite{horowitz2014linear}, wherein the curse of dimensionality is avoided via the strategic choice of basis functions.
 To improve the numerical conditioning of these optimization techniques, a domain partitioning technique is studied in \cite{horowitz2014admm}, wherein the alternating direction method of multipliers is used to enable both parallelization and a solution representation that varies in resolution over the domain.

-In addition, there exists a growing body of literature towards increasing the numeric stability and scalability of SOS techniques, for example \cite{permenter2014basis} and \cite{ahmadi2014towards}.
-The incorporation of these techniques into the present work is under investigation.
+In addition, there exists a growing body of literature towards increasing the numeric stability and scalability of SOS techniques \cite{permenter2014basis,ahmadi2014towards}.